Understanding Holiday Allowance in the Netherlands

 Discover how the reduced salary threshold for Highly Skilled Migrants in the Netherlands benefits both employers and recent graduates.
 Learn eligibility criteria and key considerations.

-Discover the preliminary salary thresholds for highly skilled migrants and Blue Card holders in 2026 and proposed future measures affecting Dutch migration policies.
+Discover the new salary thresholds for highly skilled migrants and Blue Card holders in 2026 and explore future policy changes affecting migration to the Netherlands.

 Prinsjesdag 2025 tax measures explained—what the 2026 changes to income tax, Box 3 and deductions mean for individuals, entrepreneurs and investors.